foo-bar-omastar/comparing-samples-R/README.md

 ### Data Description

 The data set bodytemp contains information about the body temperature, measured in degrees Fahrenheit, and the heart rates, measured in beats per minutes of 130 people.
-Among those people 65 are males (coded by 1), and 65 are females (coded by 2).
+Among those people 65 are males (denoted as 1 in dataset), and 65 are females (denoted as 2 in dataset).
 In this assignment we will study if there are differences in body temperature and heart rate between the two genders.

 ### Problem Statement :